section 8

 Notice Period

 Under the Renters' Rights Act framework, the notice period for Ground 14 is two weeks.
 This is shorter than most other grounds, reflecting the urgency of addressing antisocial behaviour.
+For a comprehensive overview of all Section 8 grounds under the Renters' Rights Act, including notice periods and whether each ground is mandatory or discretionary, see our complete guide.

 2 weeks' notice